deepakhj/cadent/docs/writers.md

     rollup_type="triggered"

 to the `writer.metrics` options (it will be ignored for anything other then the mysql and cassandra blob writers)

+However it is better to use the `-triggered` driver names as that will tell the accumulators to only accumulate the lowest res (otherwise, the accumulator does not know things are in rollup mode)

+    cassandra-triggers or mysql-triggered

+#### Max time in Cache

+This applies only to Series/Blob writers where we store interal caches for a bunch of points.

+Since the default
+behavior is to write the series only when it hits the `cache_byte_size` setting.
+This can be problematic for series that are very slow to update, and they will take a very long time to acctually persist to the DB system.
+The setting

+    cache_max_time_in_cache

+for the `writer.options` section lets you tune this value.
+The default value is 1 hour (`cache_max_time_in_cache=60m`)

 ### Writer Schemas